Avoiding Those Embarrassing Moments

 Bladder control issues refer to the unwilling release of urine.
-While poor bladder control doesn’t cause any major health issues, it can lead to some pretty embarrassing moments.
-Leakage can occur due to an overactive bladder or urinary incontinence.
+While poor bladder control doesn’t cause any major health issues, it can lead to embarrassing moments.
+Products like Comfort Medical and PureWick can help.

 10 Ways to Stop Bladder Leakage